Seen from above, a wooden table is set with a plate of potato pancakes and bacon, a jar of lingonberry jam and a glass of milk.

 You might swap meatballs (köttbullar) for mini sausages (prinskorvar) or pick cured salmon (gravlax) rather than smoked, but your smorgasbord wouldn’t be complete without pickled herring (sill).
 This fishy favourite remains the basis of every typical Swedish buffet.

 Swedes have been pickling since the Middle Ages, mainly as a way of preserving the fish for storage and transportation.
-Pickled herring comes in a variety of flavours – mustard, onion, garlic and dill, to name a few – and is often eaten with boiled potatoes, sour cream, chopped chives, sharp hard cheese, sometimes boiled eggs and, of course, crispbread.
+Pickled herring comes in a variety of flavours – mustard, onion, garlic and dill, to name a few.
+People often eat it with boiled potatoes, sour cream, chopped chives, sharp hard cheese, sometimes boiled eggs and, of course, crispbread.

 3. Crispbread – what’s your favourite topping?

 Crispbread comes in various shapes, thicknesses and flavours, with entire store shelves devoted to it.
-It can be topped with anything from sliced boiled eggs with tube caviar (breakfast), to ham, cheese and cucumber slices (lunch), to just plain butter as a side dish (dinner).
+People top it with anything from sliced boiled eggs with tube caviar (breakfast), to ham, cheese and cucumber slices (lunch), to just plain butter as a side dish (dinner).

 Three jars with pickled herring on a wooden table next to some crispbread an a piece of crispbread with some pickled herring topped with fish roe.